EGA-archive/ega-download-client/README.md

 openssl s_client -connect ega.ebi.ac.uk:8052
 ```

-If the ports are open, both commands will return `Verify return code: 0 (ok)`.
+If the ports are open, the commands should print `CONNECTED` to the terminal.

 Alternatively, to check if ports 8443 and 8052 are open, both of the following sites should load with no timeouts:
 * https://ega.ebi.ac.uk:8443/ega-openid-connect-server/